skilian-enssat/arsenal-custom-cheats/README.md

-MD files should be placed in the ~/.cheats directory Could be setup with :</br>
+MD files should be placed in the ~/.cheats directory</br>
+Could be setup with :</br>
 $ cd</br>
 $ git clone https://github.com/skilian-enssat/arsenal-custom-cheats</br>